Tetrakern/fictioneer/INSTALLATION.md

 ### Constants

 Some options are not available in the settings because tempering with them can break the theme or result in unexpected behavior.
 Those options are defined via constants in the **function.php**.
 If you want to change them, you need a [child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/) or access to your **wp-config.php**.
-Just override them in the child theme’s own **function.php**, but only if you know what you are doing!
+Just override them in the child theme’s own **function.php** or config, but only if you know what you are doing!

 ```php
 define( 'CONSTANT_NAME', value );